 Benefits of Membership

 The RDF Industry Group meets three times a year, providing an opportunity for discussion and knowledge-sharing between members.
-Within the Group, there are also a number of smaller working groups for members with particular interests, focussing on topics such as: transfrontier shipment rules, the Group’s Code of Practice, fire prevention plans, and the implications of Brexit.
+Within the Group, there are also a number of smaller working groups for members with particular interests, focusing on topics such as: fuel quality, logistics and operations, and the implications of Brexit.
 Group meetings also provide members with networking opportunities.

 The Group also coordinates industry communication with government departments, environmental regulators and other industry stakeholders, both through formal consultation responses, dissemination of reports and presentations, and through informal discussions.